*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Similarly, Catechins seem to boost metabolism and help reduce fat in your body according to studies.
 The reduction of fat is one of the biggest reasons to use intermittent fasting as a dietary strategy.

-The ability for green tea to reduce fat in your body makes it such an ideal and wonderful drink to have at any time but makes it particularly great to drink during your fasting window.
+The ability of green tea to reduce fat in your body makes it such an ideal and wonderful drink to have at any time but makes it particularly great to drink during your fasting window.
 Many other studies have helped to confirm this link between catechins and reducing fat.

 Feel the Burn